 Pandiyan, P., Gartner, D., Soezeri, O., Radbruch, A., Schulze-Osthoff, K., and Brunner-Weinzierl, M. C.: CD152 (CTLA-4) determines the unequal resistance of Th1 and Th2 cells against activation-induced cell death by a mechanism requiring P13’kinase function.
 J. Exp.
 Med.
 199: 831-842, 2004.

 Pandiyan, P., Hegel, J.K., Krueger, M., Quandt, D., and Brunner-Weinzierl, M.C.: High IFN-gamma production of individual CD8 T lymphocytes is controlled by CD152 (CTLA-4).
 J. Immunology.
 178: 2132-2140, 2007.

 Pandiyan, P., Conti HR, Zheng L, Peterson AC, Mathern DR, Hernández-Santos N, Edgerton M, Gaffen SL and Lenardo MJ.
-CD4+ CD25+ Foxp3+ regulatory T cells up-regulate Th17 cytokines in vitro and promote host resistance in mouse Candida albicans Th17 infection model.
+CD4+ CD25+ Foxp3+ regulatory T cells promote Th17 cells in vitro and enhance host resistance in mouse Candida albicans Th17 cell infection model.
 Immunity.
-34: March 2011. (highlighted in RESEARCH HIGHLIGHTS - in Immunity and Nature Review Immunology., Vol 11, 2011).
+34(3): 422-34.
+March 2011. (highlighted in RESEARCH HIGHLIGHTS - in Immunity and Nature Review Immunology., Vol 11, 2011).

 Pandiyan, P., Yang, X, Saravanamuthu S, Ishihara S, Zheng, L, O’Shea J and Lenardo MJ.
 The role of IL-15 in activating STAT5 and fine-tuning IL-17A production in CD4 T lymphocytes.
 J Immunol.
 89(9): 4237–4246.
 2012.